-We entered into a loan and security agreement, the Credit Agreement, with JPMorgan Chase Bank, N.A., Bank of America, N.A., Goldman Sachs Lending Partners LLC, and Silicon Valley Bank in November 2017, which provides for a \$100 million secured revolving line of credit.
+We entered into an amended and restated loan and security agreement, the Credit Agreement, with JPMorgan Chase Bank, N.A., Bank of America, N.A., Barclays Bank PLC, Goldman Sachs Lending Partners LLC, and Silicon Valley Bank in June 2019, which amended and restated the loan and security agreement that we previously entered into in November 2017, providing for a \$250 million secured revolving line of credit.
 The term loan and revolving credit facility contains various restrictive covenants, including, among other things, minimum liquidity and revenue requirements, restrictions on our ability to dispose of assets, make acquisitions or investments, incur debt or liens, make distributions to our stockholders, or enter into certain types of related party transactions.
 These restrictions may restrict our current and future operations, particularly our ability to respond to certain changes in our business or industry, or take future actions.
 Pursuant to the agreement, we granted the parties thereto a security interest in substantially all of our assets.
 See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Credit Agreement" for additional information.